abilian/lab.abilian.com/docs/Projects/NEPHELE/SMO - Optimization Capabilities.md

 This note analyzes the Synergetic Meta-Orchestrator's (SMO) current optimization capabilities, as implemented in its codebase (notably within `utils/placement.py` and `utils.scaling.py`).
-We will describe into how these optimization functions are invoked, the specific data they consume, and how their outputs drive SMO's orchestration actions.
+We will describe how these optimization functions are invoked, the specific data they consume, and how their outputs drive SMO's orchestration actions.

-The SMO employs mathematical optimization, primarily using the CVXPY library, to make intelligent decisions regarding the deployment and ongoing management of Hyper Distributed Application Graphs (HDAGs).
+The SMO employs mathematical optimization, primarily using the [CVXPY](https://www.cvxpy.org/) convex optimization library, to make intelligent decisions regarding the deployment and ongoing management of Hyper Distributed Application Graphs (HDAGs).
 Its current optimization logic is focused on two key areas: service placement and replica scaling.

 ## 1. Service Placement Optimization